Skip to content

 Importing and exporting files using the Airlock

 Genomics England takes data security, and our promise of confidentiality to our participants and patients very seriously.
-Our Secure Research Environment (RE) should be viewed as a reading library rather than a lending library – nothing can be removed without permission, this is in line with the consent model signed by participants.
+Our Secure Research Environment (RE) should be viewed as a reading library rather than a lending library – nothing can be removed without permission.
+You must carry out all your analysis within the Research Environment and the only data you can export are your final results.

 Within these documents you will find: